 In addition to these resources, seek out healing that will help you uncover the roots of damaged trust in your life.
-Both Sozo ministry and the Restoring the Foundations ministry were helpful to me in my healing journey.
+Both Sozo ministry and the Foundations ministry were helpful to me in my healing journey.
 Enlist help to go to war on lack.
 My Life More Abundantly course will also be a great help to that end.

 Money mindset is definitely not an area we were are taught about in school.
 Yet it affects our lives so profoundly.